All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Metabolic syndrome (central obesity, hypertension, dyslipidemia, insulin resistance, hyperglycemia) is independently associated with erosive esophagitis, with each additional component of the syndrome increasing reflux severity .

-Zepbound comprehensively addresses every component of metabolic syndrome.
+Zepbound thoroughly addresses every component of metabolic syndrome.
 In SURMOUNT-1, significant improvements were seen in waist circumference, blood pressure, triglycerides, HDL cholesterol, fasting glucose, and insulin sensitivity .
 This metabolic syndrome reversal may produce reflux improvement beyond what weight loss alone would predict.

 How Zepbound May Help